coledea/Multi-Temporal-Point-Cloud-Datasets/datasets/NCLT/README.md

 ## Notes
   - According to Schaefer et al. ("Long-Term Urban Vehicle Localization Using Pole Landmarks Extracted from 3-D Lidar Scans", 2019), the provided ground truth poses are not very accurate.
-We confirmed that a better alignment can be achieved by employing current SLAM solutions (e.g., [FasterLIO](https://github.com/gaoxiang12/faster-lio))
+We confirmed that a better alignment can be achieved by employing current SLAM solutions (e.g., [FasterLIO](https://github.com/gaoxiang12/faster-lio)).
-  - Mapping the color images to the point cloud often results in the tip of trees receiving the color of the sky
+  - Mapping the color images to the point cloud often results in the tip of trees receiving the color of the sky.

 ## Scripts